-Burkina Faso welcomes foreign investment and actively seeks to attract foreign partners to aid in its development.
+Overall, Burkina Faso welcomes foreign investment and actively seeks to attract foreign partners to aid in its development.
 It has partially put in place the legal and regulatory framework necessary to ensure that foreign investors are treated fairly, including setting up a venue for commercial disputes and streamlining the issuance of permits and company registration requirements.
-More progress is needed on diminishing the influence of state-owned firms in certain sectors and enforcing intellectual property protections.
-Burkina Faso scored 56.7, a 2.7 points decrease for fiscal health, in the 2020 Heritage Foundation Economic Freedom Index and ranked 85 out of 180 countries in Transparency International’s 2019 Corruption Index.
+More progress is needed to diminish the dominance of state-owned firms in certain sectors and to enforce intellectual property protections.

 1. Openness To, and Restrictions Upon, Foreign Investment